 - the large number of simultaneous connections into the DBMS can cause problems - within CMS the aim is to monitor at least 3000 simultaneously running jobs; - as the WNs are globally distributed, the DBMS must allow connections from anywhere.
-This introduces security risks both from its exposure outside any site firewall and from the simplistic nature of native connection protocols; - similarly, the WNs must be able to connect to a DBMS located anywhere - but there is still debate over the nature and scope of the network connectivity that they should make available.
+This introduces security risks both from its exposure outside any site firewall and from the simplistic nature of native connection protocols; - similarly, the WNs must be able to connect to a DBMS located anywhere - but Grid sites may refuse to make the required network connectivity available.

 We are therefore evaluating the use of R-GMA as the means for moving data around during on-line job monitoring.
-R-GMA is a monitoring and information management service for distributed resources based on the Grid Monitoring Architecture (GMA) of the Global Grid Forum and originally developed within the EU DataGrid project [6].
-As it has been described elsewhere ([2], [3], [7]) we discuss only the salient points here.
+R-GMA is a monitoring and information management service for distributed resources based on the Grid Monitoring Architecture (GMA) of the Global Grid Forum.
+It was originally developed within the EU DataGrid project [6] and now forms part of the EU EGEE project's gLite middleware [7].
+As it has been described elsewhere ([2], [3]), we discuss only the salient points here.